Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Blurry/index.md

 80/tcp open  http    syn-ack
 ```

-After discovering the open ports, I ran agressive scan on the target to do depth scan using:
+After discovering the open ports, I conducted an aggressive scan on the target for a more in-depth analysis using:

 `sudo nmap 10.10.11.19 -T4 -vv -sV -sC -O -A`